dustcraft/Non-Mydriatic_Fundus_Images_Enhancement/README.md

 Because most of the other modules are heavily dependent on *NumPy* modules, we recommend you to use the Python IDE, such as Anaconda3.
 If not, please install appropriate packages for your development environment (Python versions, 32-bit or 64-bit)

+B. Other part (C part)<br>
+The modified ACE algorithm, which has been developed by **Pascal Getreuer**, is a part of our enhancement method.
+You can find the details from [here](http://www.ipol.im/pub/art/2012/g-ace/article_lr.pdf).
+And its zip file is available [here](http://www.ipol.im/pub/art/2012/g-ace/).

 ## How to Use

 ## Related